Bricco delle Ciliegie

 soil

-Another feature of the vineyard is the constant presence of wind from the north-west (French alpine valleys) in spring and summer, which, combined with low rainfall (550 mm of rain per year), heavily influences the cultivation practices and the ripening of grapes.
+Another unique feature of the vineyard is the constant presence of a north-western wind during spring and summer.
+This wind, combined with the low rainfall of the area (550mm of rain yearly), conditions the farming technique and the ripening of the grapes.